Graham913/G-Hog-mapper-notebook/README.md

 # May

 ### Graham's mom luckily found a cheap endoscope in the Amazon return bins
-After this discovery, we are 100% able to have live video feed on the controller, which allows us to use the robot when the pilot cannot see it.
+After this discovery, we are 100% able to have a live video feed on the controller, which allows us to use the robot when the pilot cannot see it.
+This device turns on to allow us to view an image shown from a 6-foot-long cable.
+It also features a flashlight which is beneficial for use in dark spaces (such as groundhog tunnels!).

 <img src="images/IMG_5914-ezgif.com-crop.gif" width="400">

 After a close inspection of the endoscope, we determined that we could use a few of the remaining wires in the 50-foot cable, and splice some of the endoscope camera wires in order to extend its range.
 To our surprise, this was a success and the long distance of wire had little effect on video interference.
 Unfortunately, however, there was one wire too few to connect the camera's flashlight.
+We will fix this issue by attaching a simple desk-type "lamp" onto the robot which is small enough to make little impact on the weight.

 ### Last week of the year

-After presenting, out robot stopped working.
+After presenting, our robot stopped working.
 After working with Mr. Miller and the voltmeters, we discovered that the H-bridge for the motors was fried.
-We determined this by testing the voltage of each part of our project and noticing that the A out / B out pins on the H-bridge were not recieving power.
+We determined this by testing the voltage of each part of our project and noticing that the A out / B out pins on the H-bridge were not receiving power.
 We replaced the H-bridge and it now works, independent of the computer.

 ### Videos of the robot moving back and forth / rotating left/right
-Video appears grainy due to frame rate of gifs
+Video appears grainy due to the frame rate of gifs

 <img src="images/IMG_6020-ezgif.com-optimize.gif" width="400"> <img src="images/IMG6021ezgif.com-optimize.gif" width="370">